GravityPDF/gravity-pdf/README.txt

 16. A bunch of paid PDF designs are available, as well as additional functionality.

 == Changelog ==

+= 6.3.1 =
+* Security: Prevent potential XSS attack by escaping URL returned from add_query_args() on the PDF List or PDF Form Settings pages
+* Developer: Apply `gfpdf_current_form_object` filter added in 6.3.0 to the form object in Helper_Abstract_Fields.php using the $type `helper_abstract_fields`.
+* Bug: Correctly display the file path in the logs when cleaning up PDFs from disk or flushing the mPDF cache
+* Performance: reduce I/O operations when flushing the mPDF cache by excluding the top-level directory

 = 6.3.0 =
 * Feature: Support for mapping PDF URLs to your favorite services using Gravity Forms feeds.
 This includes (but is not limited to): PayPal, MailChimp, HubSpot, Stripe, Square, ActiveCampaign, Agile CRM, Capsule, CleverReach, Constant Contact, EmailOctopus, Zoho CRM